 - evaluate scientific research for validity and applicability as it relates to the practice of nuclear medicine.

-Leading to a Diploma in Nuclear Medicine Technology from Muhlenberg Harold B. and Dorothy A. Snyder Schools and an Associate in Science Degree from Union County College.
+Leading to a Diploma in Nuclear Medicine Technology from Muhlenberg Harold B. and Dorothy A. Snyder Schools and an Associate in Science Degree from Union College.

 Prior to beginning the Professional Nuclear Medicine Courses general education credits must be successfully completed.
 You can transfer a maximum of 22 credits from outside colleges without a previous B.S.
 Degree – If you are considering a B.S. degree after our program, please choose the proper science courses.